-A behavioral addiction is characterized by the compulsion to engage in non-drug or alcohol related behavior, in which to feel a sense of reward.
+Behavioral addiction is characterized by the compulsion to engage in non-drug or alcohol-related behavior, in which to feel a sense of reward.
 Similar to substance abuse disorders, behavioral addictions are often accompanied by various negative consequences.
 Although not every behavioral addiction is associated with substance abuse, it is not uncommon for an addict to engage in compulsive behaviors in order to replace their drug habit.
 By acquiring the ability to recognize the different types of behavioral addictions, you can learn what to avoid and when to seek help.

-Although it is challenging to diagnose, a sex addiction is an obsessive sexual craving that has the ability to effect an addict’s overall quality of life.
-The symptoms of a sex addiction vary, but they are usually characterized by a loss of control and complete disregard for negative consequences.
-Hypersexual activity involves engaging in sex, pornography, masturbation, and other sexual behaviors to excess.
+Although it is challenging to diagnose, sex addiction is an obsessive sexual craving that has the ability to affect an addict’s overall quality of life.
+The symptoms of sex addiction vary, but they are usually characterized by a loss of control and complete disregard for negative consequences.
+The hypersexual activity involves engaging in sex, pornography, masturbation, and other sexual behaviors to excess.
 Sex addiction can have a detrimental impact on an addict’s family, career, and overall well-being.

 Both men and women can struggle with an addiction to shopping, although it is more common in women.
 Symptoms of shopping addiction can include: spending outside one’s means, shopping to ease negative emotions, losing control of one’s behavior, experiencing a high while shopping, and feeling a sense of discomfort when abstaining from the behavior.
 If not treated accordingly, a shopping addiction can have serious financial consequences.

-Food addiction, binge eating, and an overeating disorder are problems that affect roughly 3 percent of adults in the United States.
-Although food addiction is more closely related to depression than addiction, some symptoms are similar to those that accompany substance use disorders.
-Some of the many symptoms of food addiction include: eating to experience a high or temporarily ease emotions, binge eating alone, and feeling guilty after binging.
+Food addiction, binge eating, and overeating disorder are problems that affect roughly 3 percent of adults in the United States.
+Although food addiction is more closely related to depression, some symptoms are similar to those that accompany substance use disorders.
+Some of the many symptoms of food addiction include: eating to experience high or temporarily ease emotions, binge eating alone, and feeling guilty after binging.
 Similar to exercise addiction, this too can cause harmful effects to a person’s health.